-According to Dr. Downey, this is to minimize complications and instances of constipation during recovery.
+This is to minimize complications and instances of constipation during recovery.

 Patients and surgeons can weigh the pros and cons of intravenous sedation and general anesthesia.
-Generally, though, Dr. Downey opts for general anesthesia for patients.
+Generally, though, Dr. Downey opts for general anesthesia for her patients.

 The cut, whether traditional, mini, extended, or circumferential, is made in the abdominal area.
 Dr. Downey deals with excess fat first by sculpting them out to reveal a smoother body plane.
 Then off comes the excess skin.
 If necessary, Dr. Downey also makes another incision to reposition the navel and excise loose skin along the upper abdomen.

 These are used to safely close off any incisions made during the procedure.
 For some patients, Dr. Downey may also use skin adhesives, tapes, or clips to reinforce the closure.